Michael Kavanagh

 Michael John Kavanagh (born 6 April 2001) is an Irish former hurler who played as a right corner-back at senior level for the Kilkenny county team.

 Born in Freshford, County Kilkenny, Kavanagh first played competitive hurling during his schooling at St Kieran's College.
 He arrived on the inter-county scene at the age of sixteen when he first linked up with the Kilkenny minor team, before later joining the under-21 side.
 He joined the senior team during the 1998 championship.
 Kavanagh immediately became a regular member of the starting fifteen, and won seven All-Ireland medals, ten Leinster medals and five National League medals on the field of play.
 He was an All-Ireland runner-up on three occasions.

 As a member of the Leinster inter-provincial team on a number of occasions, Kavanagh won two Railway Cup medals.
 At club level he is an All-Ireland medallist with St Lachtain's in the intermediate grade.
 In addition to this he has also won a set of Leinster and championship medals.

 Throughout his career Kavanagh made 48 championship appearances.
 He announced his retirement from inter-county hurling on 9 February 2012.

 In 2002 Kavanagh won the first of four All-Star awards.
 He was also chosen as one of the 125 greatest hurlers of all-time in a 2009 poll.
 That same year Kavanagh was chosen on the Leinster team of the past twenty-five years.

 In retirement from playing Kavanagh became involved in team management and coaching.
 In 2015 he was appointed trainer to the Wicklow senior team.

 Playing career

-Colleges
+Post-primary

 During his schooling at St Kieran's College in Kilkenny, Kavanagh established himself as a key member of the senior hurling team.
 In 1996 he won his sole Leinster medal as Good Counsel College were narrowly defeated by 1-7 to 1-6.
 St Colman's College provided the opposition in the subsequent All-Ireland decider.
-A 1-14 to 2-6 victory gave Kavanagh an All-Ireland medal.
+A 1-14 to 2-6 victory gave Kavanagh an All-Ireland Post-Primary Schools Croke Cup medal.